Ocado Group plc (OCDGF) CEO Timothy Steiner on Q2 2020 Results - Earnings Call Transcript

 Duncan Tatton-Brown

 Thanks, Stuart, and good morning everyone.
-In these times of significant change for the grocery industry, I will be brief this morning.
-So, we can spend more time with Tim talking about the future and what's going to happen rather than results over the last six months.
+In these times of significant change for grocery industry, I will be brief this morning so we can spend more time with Tim talking about the future and what's going to happen rather than results over the last six months.

 In summary, we performed well.
 Group revenue has been up 23%.
-EBITDA has been down, and losses has been up as we continue to invest, and we've launched our first international CFCs.
+EBITDA has been down, and losses have been up as we continue to invest, and we've launched our first international CFCs.
 We have reported exceptional income in the first on the back of the exceptional losses last year.
-These primarily relate to Andover with last year being the asset write-off and this year being exceptional income, which we will continue to recognize throughout the balance of this year and into next.
+These primarily relate to Andover with last year being the asset write-off, and this year being exceptional income, which we will continue to recognize throughout the balance of this year and into next.
 Remember, we comprehensively covered for the fire in Andover.

 So, now on the results by segment, in international solutions, we opened our first two CFCs in Paris and Toronto for Groupe Casino and Sobeys, and we started to recognize revenue, but due to the detailed contractual terms, we actually only recognized revenue in one of the two CFCs right towards the end of the half.
-More importantly, cash fees from our clients were up strongly, up 58% on the year, and now, we have cumulative unrecognized cash fees of £219 million.
+More importantly, cash fees from our clients were up strongly, up 58% on the year, and now we have a cumulative unrecognized cash fees of £219 million.
 EBITDA was down as we continued to invest in the business, and we have the first operational costs for the live CFCs.

-The U.K. Solutions & Logistics, revenue grew slower, up 9%.
+For U.K. Solutions & Logistics, revenue grew slower, up 9%.
 Revenue includes two things, cash fees we -- sorry, we incur on behalf of our clients, Marston's & Ocado Retail who both grew strongly, and the fees that we earn.
-Now, cost grew slower than revenue because of our continued improvement in efficiencies and cash fees were down year-on-year.
-Again as a result of the fire in Andover, we reached an agreement with Marston's for a temporary holiday from Erith alongside some discounted store pick fees; remembering again that the costs of that deal are covered by insurance.
-EBITDA was down as a result of that decline in revenue, lower growth in revenue, and because we continued to invest, we need to get both of our U.K. clients on to our international software platform as soon as possible to realize all the benefits.
-Importantly note that engineering cost for order in Erith fell again by around 20%, and our new generation robot is now in production.
+Now, costs grew slower than revenue because of our continued improvement in efficiencies, and cash fees were down year-on-year.
+Again, as a result of the fire in Andover, we reached an agreement with Marston's for a temporary holiday from Erith alongside some discounted store pick fees; remembering again that the costs of that deal are covered by insurance.
+EBITDA was down as a result of that decline in revenue, lower growth in revenue, and because we continue to invest, we need to get both of our U.K. clients on to our international software platform as soon as possible to realize all the benefits.
+Importantly, note that engineering cost for order in Erith fell again by around 20%, and our new generation robot is now in production.

-So, on to the retail segment talking about the U.K. although I think the characteristics of what's happened to the U.K. are probably similar to groceries all over the world.
-There has been as significant change in customer behavior with an excess of demand, not of all of which we will able to meet.
-As a result, our customers had fewer orders than normal, but much bigger basket size, and basket size in the half grew by 28% with orders flat.
+So, on to the retail segment talking about the U.K., although I think the characteristics of what's happened to the U.K. are probably similar to groceries all over the world.
+There has been a significant change in customer behavior with an excess of demand, not all of which we will able to meet.
+As a result, our customers had fewer orders than normal but much bigger basket size, and basket size in the half grew by 28% with orders flat.
 So, post-COVID, the growth in basket size was bigger with a small decline in orders.
 We remained price competitive, and our margins were actually slightly down.

-Now, the effect of this changing customer behavior on the operations was that we because of the increased demand had a smooth week.
-That means to say we were doing the same amount of business every day of the week, which means that we can produce -- we can pick more groceries across the week, and a combination of that and a bigger basket size, which means that customers often buy more of the same item, meant that we were able to pick more and be more efficient, and so, our efficiency metric, our UPH metric, grew by 7% inclusive of Erith, and Erith's underlying was improving and Erith's UPH is now ahead of the average.
-It's not the only thing on the CFC cost, because a lot of the CFC cost, a good proportion of the CFC costs are fixed, and given the extra sales through those facilities, extra volumes through those facilities, fixed cost as a percent of sales fell, and so, despite some additional costs like the 10% bonus to frontline staff, overall CFC cost as a percent sale fell by 80 basis points.
+Now, the effect of this changing customer behavior on the operations was that we -- because the increased demand had a smooth week, that means to say we were doing the same amount of business every day of the week, which means that we can produce -- we can pick more groceries across the week, and a combination of that and a bigger basket size, which means that customers often buy more of the same item, meant that we were able to pick more and be more efficient, and so our efficiency metric, our UPH metric, grew by 7% inclusive of Erith, and Erith's underlying was improving and Erith's UPH is now ahead of the average.
+It's not the only thing on CFC cost, because a lot of the CFC costs, a good proportion of the CFC costs are fixed, and given the extra sales through those facilities, extra volumes through those facilities, fixed cost as a percent of sales fell, and so despite some additional costs like the 10% bonus to frontline staff, overall CFC costs as a percent of sale fell by 80 basis points.

-On delivery, our metric for delivery, drops per van per week, actually fell by 9% because of the much bigger basket size, but the amount of items we call each's processed by each van grew by 40% [indiscernible].
-Now, the fees charged for Ocado retail also fell as a percent of sales, again because they are largely fixed, and so in cost as a percent of sales fell.
-A point of detail to note, under IFRS 16, some of the cash fees that we charge, which really reflect historic capital spend, are now treated as lease charges, and therefore, accounted in depreciation and interest leading to lower fees as a percent of sales.
+On delivery, our metric for delivery, drops per van per week, actually fell by 9% because of the much bigger basket size, but the amount of items we call eaches processed by each van grew by 40% during the COVID period.
+Now, the fees charged for Ocado retail also fell as a percent of sales, again because they are largely fixed and so cost as a percent of sales fell.
+A point of detail to note, under IFRS 16, some of the cash fees that we charge, which really reflect historic capital spend are now treated as lease charges, and therefore accounted in depreciation and interest leading to lower fees as a percent of sales.
 Overall, Ocado Retail generated an EBITDA margin of 4.5%.

 Now, not at all the measures we look at are financial.
-People are integral to our success, and we continue to work hard to look after them, wherever they were in the world, whatever role.
-Examples in the first-half are the temperature monitoring, the antibody testing we provided to frontline staff, we ran mental health sessions for those of our staff we want to have, and overall in the first-half our mental well being for our staff was up importantly.
-We continue to hire, we continue to induct, and COVID had no impact on our ability to continue to innovate and to grow our business.
-I would like to take another opportunity now to thank all of our staff for their amazing work, particularly in the first-half of this year.
+People are integral to our success, and we continue to work hard to look after them wherever they were in the world, whatever role.
+Examples in the first-half are the temperature monitoring, the antibody testing we provided to frontline staff.
+We ran mental health sessions for those of our staff we wanted it, and overall in the first half, our mental wellbeing for our staff was up importantly.
+We continued to hire, we continued to induct, and COVID had no impact on our ability to continue to innovate and to grow our business.
+I would like to take another opportunity now to thank all of our staff for their amazing work, particularly in the first half of this year.

 Now, back to financial measure, cash, we generated strong cash flows in the first-half of the year partly because of the fees that we've earned from our plants not recognized as revenue, and given our financing at the beginning of the year and our financing in the last few weeks, we now have £3.3 billion worth of cash, putting us in a strong position and giving us the opportunity to make the full of all the opportunities ahead of us, the full opportunity set ahead of us.
 So, outlook remains positive, but no material change.